I’ve just rebuilt Wittenburg.co.uk. Here's what I set out to do:

 - If the speed requirement was to be met I’d have to reuse anything I had lying around.
 In other words, proving the productivity claims I brag about to my girlfriend.

 - I needed to build a native client app to manage content, and come up with a synchronisation framework to push that content to this web site, and all of my devices.
+While a sync engine seems a bit of an overkill, it made sense because I've been thinking about building sync for a while for Interact.

 The Client App